HL7/US-Core/input/pagecontent/general-guidance.md

 ### Search Syntax

-For searching a resource, interactions on profile pages are defined with the following syntax:
+The [FHIR RESTful Search API] requires that servers that support search **SHALL** support both the HTTP `GET` and `POST` commands.
+However, for this guide all the search interactions use the `GET` command with the following syntax:
+{: .new-content}

  **`GET [base]/[Resource-type]?[parameter1]{:m1|m2|...}={c1|c2|...}[value1{,value2,...}]{&[parameter2]{:m1|m2|...}={c1|c2|...}[value1{,value2,...}]&...}`**